 Heidi Darr-Hope is comfortably lost.
-Columbia City Hall in January, and she just closed a solo exhibition at the Sumter Comfortable, because she has faith in the process of art-making which has never County Gallery of Art. failed her, assisting her in understand-Moving from classical painting to ing life and the unpredictable world in working in assemblage, Kirkland Smith which we live.
-Last year, Darr-Hope's art is open to trying something new.
-She sees screeched to a halt as her life was filled Stormwater as a metaphor for the floods in with all things medical.
-A tumultuous our lives that catch us unprepared, taking whirlwind raged in her body, leaving in something from us as they rush past, but its path a storm-water flood of complicaleaving something too.
-Moving to Stormtions.
-She is just now stepping out of her water Studios is an opportunity to make a personal, confusing stormwater and back fresh start. into her creative process.
-Her new works, Also participating are Eileen Blyth and Stormwater Incidental Findings, are her David Yaghjian. first creative explorations into last year's Also on view from Apr.
-19 - May 2, upheaval and she is slowly unearthing a will be the exhibit, Aberrant Reflections, a USC BFA show by painter Kara Mitton. fresh pathway.
-For further information check our SC
+Comfortable, because she has faith in the process of art-making which has never failed her, assisting her in understanding life and the unpredictable world in which we live.
+Last year, Darr-Hope's art screeched to a halt as her life was filled with all things medical.
+A tumultuous whirlwind raged in her body, leaving in its path a storm-water flood of complications.
+She is just now stepping out of her personal, confusing stormwater and back into her creative process.
+Her new works, Stormwater Incidental Findings, are her first creative explorations into last year's upheaval and she is slowly unearthing a fresh pathway.